 Many home shoppers experience some degree of fear of the unknown.
 Prior to submitting an offer, you may run Internet searches on neighborhoods or examine public records to find out about the history of a property.
 If you're interested in insurance information for a specific property, loss history is collected and made available upon request in the form of a C.L.U.E.
 Home Seller's Disclosure Report.
+Find out more by contacting an insurance agent in your area.

 C.L.U.E. stands for Comprehensive Loss Underwriting Exchange.
 The information in the C.L.U.E.
 Report is provided by a consortium of insurance companies that have agreed to voluntarily share historical loss information on properties across the country.
 Home insurance loss data detailed in the C.L.U.E.
 Report includes the dates of losses, the types of claims and the amounts paid by the insurance company for one address.
 This information helps insurance agents properly assess risk and calculate premiums, but it also helps potential home buyers research the history of a property.